LaserMedia/PlugScripts/README.md

 ===========
 How to use the scripts:

 Add the corresponding code to the destination of a bookmark.
+(You need to add everything from "javascript" up until the last ";".

 Block Youtube: